-Mayer Lutheran will be implementing a BYOD (Bring Your Own Device) approach to technology integration into the curriculum starting with the 2019-2020 school year.
-Since many students already bring laptop devices to school each day, there is a good chance that you may already own a laptop that can be used in this program.
+Mayer Lutheran uses a BYOD (Bring Your Own Device) approach to technology integration into the curriculum.
+Since many students already have laptops, there is a good chance that you may already own a laptop that can be used.

-All students are expected to have their own device for the 2019-2020 school year.
+All students are expected to have their own device.

 The BYOD approach to technology integration allows students and parents to determine which device will be utilized to enhance the academic experience.

 The implementation of BYOD will greatly benefit student learning: